 To find out how much your drug will cost, you can use the Prescription Price Check Tool, or call 1-888-361-1611.

 ALERT!
 If you use a non-network pharmacy of any type, you will pay the entire cost of the drug upfront and must submit a claim.
 However, only the allowed amount for covered drugs will count toward your deductible or out-of-pocket limit.

 Washington State Rx Services has a large network of retail pharmacies, which includes many independent and regional pharmacies in Washington State as well as national chains.
-To see if your pharmacy is in the network, check the online pharmacy locator or call 1-888-361-1611.
+Search for a network pharmacy by using the online pharmacy locator or call 1-888-361-1611.